turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_user_group.md

 # Table: jumpcloud_user_group

 A user group is a collection of users to perform group-based assignments to resources.
-User Groups provide your users access to resources.
+User groups provide users with access to resources.

 ## Examples